Building Management Systems (BMS) are typically classified as either proprietary (closed) or non-proprietary (open).

 The problem with closed BMS systems is that you lose freedom of choice and the ability to decide who maintains and services your system.
 With a proprietary technician—what if they just aren’t as responsive as you’d like them to be?

 Well, too bad.
 When you get locked into a closed platform BMS system, you also get locked into the manufacturer service plans, contracts, and technicians.

-Some of the other drawbacks to using a proprietary BAS system include a lack of options and the problem of getting outfitted with a system that might not be the best fit for your building.
-Closed systems have a limited selection of equipment.
+Other drawbacks to using a proprietary BMS include a lack of options and the problem of getting outfitted with a system that might not be the best fit for your building.
+Closed systems often have a limited selection of equipment.

 Are There Any Benefits to Choosing a Proprietary (Closed) Building Control System?

 If there is any benefit to a closed platform system, it’s that you’re dealing with a single company and likely the same service technician year after year.
-Over time, your facilities team could potentially become more familiar with the equipment and mechanical components and might be able to identify issues and problems easier.
+Over time, your facilities team could become more familiar with the equipment and mechanical components and might be able to identify issues and problems more efficiently.
 In reality, there is no reason these same advantages couldn’t be true for non-proprietary providers.

 What Are the Benefits of Purchasing a Non-Proprietary (Open) Building Control System?

-Contact us to learn more about the difference between open and closed building automation systems, or take our Performance Challenge to help determine if the system in your building is proprietary or non-proprietary.
+Contact us to learn more about the difference between open and closed building management systems, or take our Performance Challenge to help determine if the system in your building is proprietary or non-proprietary.